hiddensanctum/auth/README.md

 ## Usage

-Fill Free to look through the code to learn how basic rails authentitcation works
+Feel Free to look through the code to learn how basic rails authentitcation works

 ### Known Issues